The most important activity of the Society is to promote and publish

 All contributions are reviewed by an editorial committee.
 Editorial policy is to publish articles relating to all aspects of Lawrence’s life, including some based on papers presented at the Society’s meetings, as well as material from obscure published or unpublished sources.
 In view of the aims of the Society set out in its Constitution, the Journal does not include highly speculative biographical articles.

-The latest edition of the Journal, Vol. XXVI, No. 1, was published in Autumn 2016 and includes the following articles:
+The latest edition of the Journal, Vol. 28, No. 2, was published in Spring 2019 and includes the following articles:

 Summaries of articles published in previous Journals can be viewed on the appended pages.
 Or click HERE to download more detailed descriptions of the articles and writers in pdf format.